Nils277/KSPModFileLocalizer/README.md

 <b>filename</b> + "_" + language_tag + ".lang" for the files that can be translated and
 <b>filename</b> + "_" + language_tag + ".ksp" for the file that should be used.

-in the case of KPBS this would look like this:
+in the case of KPBS the folder would look like this:

     planetarybaseinc_es-es.lang
     planetarybaseinc_en-us.ksp